 Ben turns to Patrol Leader Carlos Stabler, and says, “You guys had site cleanup today, and things didn’t go too well.
 I want you to take it again tomorrow morning, and I’ll give flag-raising to another patrol.
 Is that OK?”

 It’s not OK with Carlos, who erupts in anger.
-“We’re planning to go to free shoot so we can qualify for Rifle Shooting merit badge.
+“We’re planning to go to free shoot so we can qualify for Archery merit badge.
 We can’t do both.
 Let somebody else do it.”

 “Free shoot’s been postponed again,” Ben says.
 “So you don’t have a conflict.”